DavidChenY/cloud-computing-project/README.md

 ```

 ### Client service
+1. Get the storage-service load-balancer IP from Google Cloud
+2. Put the IP into the http-commons.ts in the Base URL

-1. Create the docker image and push it to docker hub
+3. Create the docker image and push it to docker hub
 ```console
 cd ../client